-If there isn’t too much baggage to be lugged about, one can walk to most hotels in Stone Town as it is not too far from the ferry terminal in Zanzibar.
+If there isn’t too much baggage to be lugged about, one can walk to most hotels in Stone Town (see: hotels in Zanzibar) as it is not too far from the ferry terminal in Zanzibar.

 Taking a taxi to your accommodation is the most preferred option and there are more than enough available drivers just outside the main building.